adamrudolf-becube/software-testing-basics/README.md

 ### BDD - Behaviour Driven Develpment

 After TDD, a lot of "X"DD ("'something' Driven Development") emerged.
-The most well-known is BDD, the Behaviour Driven Development.[8]
+The most well-known is BDD, the [Behaviour Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development).

 BDD is not an alternative to TDD or unit testing, it rather completes them, and gives advices how to write the tests.